Commonly Asked Questions

 What do I need to get started?

 You can only use GAME SDK at this moment.
-We are working towards making GAME Cloud available for everyone.
-You can get an API key .
+You can get an API key here.

 How do I deploy my AI application?